-- personal truth: comes form cultural influences, family, upbringing, education, and other life experiences
+- personal truth: comes from cultural influences, family, upbringing, education, and other life experiences

-- humanity truth: what is general true around the world
+- humanity truth: what is generally true around the world

-- universal truth: law of physics and nature (facts).
+- universal truth: the law of physics and nature (facts).

 The coach’s role is to help the client evaluate her beliefs, understand their source, and assess if the beliefs are impeding or accelerating their growth.
 The coach works with their Personal Truth, helping the coachee acknowledge and understand it.